Conservatory of Music

 Violin and Viola

 Lucina Reyes was born in Monterrey N.L., Mexico.
 At age 11, she began playing the violin.
 She was invited to join the newly formed Youth Orchestra in Monterrey: "Orquesta Sinfonica Juvenil De Neuvo Leon".
 Ms. Reyes performed with this orchestra for nearly eight years.
-During that time, she had the opportunity of touring with the orchestra in Mexico, the United States and Spain.
+During that time, she had the opportunity to tour with the orchestra in Mexico, the United States, and Spain.

 Ms. Reyes holds a Bachelor of Music degree in Violin Performance from Houston Baptist University as well as two Master degrees from the University of Houston where she obtained a MM degree in Violin Performance from the studio of Andrzej Grabiec and a MM in Performance Pedagogy under the instruction of Fredell Lack.

-Ms. Reyes is a member of the Brazos Valley Symphony and the Symphony of South Texas and an active violin teacher in Houston, Lake Jackson and Kingwood.
-In the past three years Ms. Reyes has been invited to collaborate as instructor for Summer Festivals in Massachusetts and started her own Festival in Lake Jackson.
+Ms. Reyes is a member of the Brazos Valley Symphony and the Symphony of South Texas and an active violin teacher in Houston, Lake Jackson, and Kingwood.
+In the past three years, Ms. Reyes has been invited to collaborate as an instructor for Summer Festivals in Massachusetts and started her own Festival in Lake Jackson.